kevinychen/project-euler/README.md

 ## Running tests

-Each solution is a JUnit test that can be run in Eclipse.
-A test can also be run directly with Gradle:
+Each solution is a JUnit test that can be run in your IDE, or directly in Gradle:

     $ ./gradlew test --tests *p001 // runs the program for Problem 1